Ice vs Heat for Treating Bursitis

-When Should You Use Heat to Heal Your Bursitis Injury?
+When Should You Use a Heat Treatment For Bursitis?

 If you have a chronic bursitis injury that won't seem to go away, you should use heat before activity to loosen up soft tissue in the joint (making it more flexible).
 This treatment is shown to increase the elasticity (flexibility) of the soft tissue in and around the treatment area; further to this, heat will also lengthen soft tissue.
 The benefits of increased length and flexibility of soft tissue mean it will be more pliable for activity and less likely to re-injure (important).

-Sometimes we feel pain while doing a certain activity - should you still use a deep heat treatment (TShellz Wrap)?
-Applying a heat treatment in the morning before you start your day or before activity can help to boost blood-flow and reduce risk of further strain or injury.
+Sometimes we feel pain while doing a certain activity - and this should generally be avoided during your recovery as substantial pain during activity may mean you are making your injury worse.
+Applying a heat treatment in the morning before you start your day or before activity can help to boost blood-flow and reduce risk of further strain or injury as heat is known to both elongate and increase flexiblity in soft tissue.
+So basically, heat up the area with a TShellz Wrap® BEFORE the activity to loosen up the soft tissue; since it is more limber and flexible, you are less likely to experience injury.
 Use cold part-way through your day after you have been active so you can decrease pain and inflammation from the flare up.

 - Your pain will be reduced*.

-How to Use Ice and Heat to Relieve & Treat Your Bursitis
+How to Use Ice and Heat For Bursitis

-Each temperature therapy has its own unique benefits for bursitis treatment, and when used together they provide a powerful advantage to long-term healing.
+Each temperature (cold vs hot) has its own unique benefits for bursitis treatment, and when used together they provide a powerful advantage to long-term healing.
 You may already know that ice or heat feels better on your injured bursa, and this could influence your decision too.

-The bottom line is that ice and heat are exceptional, natural, pain relievers and healers for your hamstring injury.
+The bottom line is that ice and heat can be exceptional, natural pain relievers and healers for bursitis.

 Part 1: Cold